Reloaded-Project/Reloaded-III/docs/Loader/Platforms/Other.md

     This field is generally confusing in the bootloader aspect; hearing things like 'Skyline is a shot in the dark for non-Smash', 'Exlaunch is more stable but generally lacking in hooks department', etc.

 Need community PR; or a modded Switch.
+I don't know much about this platform.<br/>
+There is demand, but I know very little about the limitations.